Voodoo (D'Angelo album): Tour and aftermath

 With ticket prices ranging from $49 to $79, the tour became one of the most attended shows of 2000.
 By July, the tour's first half had sold out in each city.
 The tour lasted nearly eight months, while performances went for up to three hours a night.
 The tour began on March 1, 2000, at the House of Blues in Los Angeles,.
 The Voodoo Tour was taken internationally to venues including Paris Olympia, Trump Taj Mahal, Brixton Academy, the Montreux Jazz Festival, the North Sea Jazz Festival and the Free Jazz Festival in Brazil.

-The music video for "Untitled (How Does It Feel)" portrayed D'Angelo as a sex symbol to mainstream music audiences, which had repercussions on The Voodoo Tours second half.
+The music video for "Untitled (How Does It Feel)" portrayed D'Angelo as a sex symbol to mainstream music audiences, which had repercussions on The Voodoo Tour's second half.
 During the tour, female fans yelled out for him to take his clothes off, while others tossed clothes onto the stage.
 As trumpeter Roy Hargrove recounted, "We couldn't get through one song before women would start to scream for him to take off something [...]
 It wasn't about the music.
 All they wanted him to do was take off his clothes."
 This led to frustration and both onstage and offstage outbursts by D'Angelo, with him breaking stage equipment.
 Questlove later said, "He'd get angry and start breaking shit.
 The audience thinking, 'Fuck your art, I wanna see your ass!', made him angry."
 Although some were cancelled due to D'Angelo's throat infection during the tour's mid-March dates, many shows were cancelled due to his personal and emotional problems.
 D'Angelo chose on several occasions to not perform on scheduled dates, and delayed others to do physical workouts like stomach crunches.
 According to Questlove, three weeks worth of concert dates were cancelled, including two weeks worth of shows in Japan.
 He elaborated on the experience in a 2003 interview for The Believer, saying that:

-In the same interview, Questlove also said that he had not been fully compensated for his work on Voodoo, stating "I didn’t get the rest of my check."
+In the same interview, Questlove also said that he had not been fully compensated for his work on Voodoo, stating "I didn't get the rest of my check."
 Several of D'Angelo's peers and affiliates have noted the commercial impact of the "Untitled (How Does It Feel)" music video and The Voodoo Tour as contributing factors to D'Angelo's extended period of absence from the music scene after Voodoo.

 Track listing

+All tracks produced by D'Angelo, except where noted.